-There are many different factors to consider when putting together a solar street light proposal.
-Not many people know all the considerations required, but here is a list of a few little-known factors that can make the specification process a little less stressful.
-With this information, you will be able to not only create a better specification, but ensure that solar is the right fit for your application.
+There are many factors to consider when creating a solar street light proposal.
+Only a few people know all the considerations required, but here is a list of little-known factors that can make the specification process less stressful.
+With this information, you will be able to create a better specification and ensure that solar is the right fit for your application.
+Let's dive in.

-What are the main traffic hours on the street?
-Does the traffic become minimal after a certain time?
-When does the traffic pick up again?
-If there is little to no traffic between 1 am and 5 am, and there are no safety concerns with lowering the wattage of the fixture to conserve energy, you can use adaptive lighting techniques.
-This can reduce the wattage of the fixtures during a certain period of time; therefore, reducing the size of the solar required to run the fixture all night.
-This can lower the overall project costs.
+If there is little to no activity between 1 am and 5 am, and there are no safety concerns with lowering the fixture's wattage to conserve energy, you can use adaptive lighting techniques.
+Adaptive lighting can reduce fixture wattage during a specific period, reducing the solar required to operate the fixture.
+Reducing the overall load can lower the overall project costs.

 Mounting height restrictions are also taken into consideration.
 There are many areas where mounting height restrictions come into play.
 Since the solar must be mounted at the top of the pole, the fixture typically mounts a few feet below the solar.
 This means that if you have a restriction of 20', the fixture will mount around 15-18' above grade.
 Make sure there are no restrictions in your area when designing a system.

-With all the parts of a solar street light proposal, making sure all aspects are covered will make sure you get the most accurate proposal available.
-Talk to your solar lighting professional and don’t be afraid to ask questions.
+With all the parts of a solar street light proposal, ensuring all aspects are covered will ensure you get the most accurate proposal available.
+Talk to your solar lighting professional, and don't be afraid to ask questions.
 The more information gathered on the project, the better the proposal will be completed.